AV-EMO-Reasoning: Benchmarking Emotional Reasoning Capabilities in Omni-modal LLMS with Audio-visual Cues: Abstract

 \section{Abstract}

 Emotions conveyed through voice and face shape engagement and context in human–AI interaction.
 Despite rapid progress in omni-modal large language models (LLMs), the holistic evaluation of emotional reasoning with audiovisual cues remains limited.
-To address this gap, we introduce AV-EMO-Reasoning, a benchmark designed to systematically assess emotional coherence in LLMs.
-The framework leverages a curated, single- and multi-turn synthetic audiovisual corpus with a real-world set and is assessed under continuous, categorical, and perceptual metrics.
-Experiments with leading LLMs show that visual cues reliably improve emotional coherence over audio-only baselines.
-Moreover, LLMs can leverage audio-visual cues to generate more emotion-aware speech.
-Models exhibit complementary strengths across metric families, indicating that automatic scores capture facets distinct from perceptual judgments.
+To address this gap, we introduce AV-EMO-Reasoning, a benchmark designed to systematically assess emotional reasoning abilities in LLMs.
+The framework leverages a curated audiovisual corpus comprising synthetic single- and multi-turn dialogues and a real-world subset, together with emotion-perception and interaction-reasoning metrics, to assess whether LLMs can appropriately understand users’ emotions and produce appropriate responses.
 By releasing a systematic evaluation benchmark, AV-EMO-Reasoning offers a reproducible standard for evaluating emotion-aware dialogue and advances toward more natural, adaptive human–AI interaction.